Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 where `||` is concatenation and `D[k1:k2]` denotes the list `{d(k1), d(k1+1),..., d(k2-1)}` of length `(k2 - k1)`.
 (Note that the hash calculations for leaves and nodes differ.
 This domain separation is required to give second preimage resistance.)

-Note that the resulting merkle patricia tree may not be balanced; however, its shape is uniquely determined by the number of leaves.
+Note that the resulting merkle patricia tree may not be balanced; however, its shape is uniquely determined by the input data.

 ![Merkle Patricia Tree](merkle-patricia-tree.png)